English Language Learners

 - Regular ELD scaffolding/differentiating of instruction by all classroom teachers

-- Designated ELD 2 hour blocks of language development in communication and writing for Program 1 students
+- Designated ELD 2 hour blocks of language development in communication and writing for ELD Level 1 and 2 students

 - Parent notification of placement and program/schedule changes